chicbass/chicbass.github.io/aem_ex_3.md

 3. AFM Sites

 >30
->Which feature is available in Experience Fragments hut not in Content Fragments?
+>Which feature is available in Experience Fragments but not in Content Fragments?

 1. Annotations
 2. **Translation/localization**